 - Late Snack: Nilla Wafers

-- Vegetarian Alternate: Toasted Cheese Sandwich, Green Beans and Carrots
+- Vegetarian Lunch Alternate: Toasted Cheese Sandwich, Lima Beans and Mashed Potatoes

 - Late Snack: Animal Crackers